About The Trust

 Who are we?

-We are a group of seven trustees who live in the Bristol-Bath area.
+We are a group of six trustees who live in the Bristol-Bath area.
 Between us we aim to represent all the interests of the Gane Trust, and the range of skills required to run a charity.
 Our experience covers:

 Interested in becoming a Gane Trustee?